roberts/superchain-erc20/README.md

 Once `Create3Deployer` is identical across chains:
 - Run your vanity search using `predict(salt)` from the deployer to find a 2+5 address for the token.
 - Deploy the token with `deploy(initCode, salt)` on each chain reusing the same salt.

+Canonical supply policy specifics
+- The token contract exposes a `CANONICAL_CHAIN_ID` constant set to `1` and an `isCanonicalChain()` helper.
+- The constructor mints the full fixed supply to the owner only if `isCanonicalChain()` is true.
+- Deploy to Ethereum mainnet first to mint the initial 100M to the owner; then bridge to OP chains as needed.
+- On non-mainnet chains, initial supply is zero and all supply movements are via bridge `crosschainMint`/`crosschainBurn`.

 ## How to deploy with Foundry (deterministic + vanity)